vatri/AngularJS-Simple-Bootstrap-Alert/README.md

 # angularjs1-btAlertMessage
-AngularJS 1.x module for easy showing a nice bootstrap alert messages...
+AngularJS 1.x module for easy showing a nice Twitter Bootstrap alert messages...

 **Example of use:**